hoarus/todo-list/README.md

 NEXT STEPS:
-- Configure 'list project tasks' to accurately set tasks within their container (e.g. to do or complete)
+- Create pop-up and logic to change project name
-- Create button to decomplete task
+- Create logic to create new project
-- Create button to delete task
+- Create logic to delete project
-- Embed project functionality
+- Implement on-computer database